Aquatics DayAugust 8, 2026

 swim testOn Friday evening, after Scouts drop off their gear at their campsite, Scouts should change into swimsuits, take a towel and report to the aquatic area.
 Buddy tags will be issued based on the level of swimming proficiency.
 Adult assistance is needed to hand out the buddy tags during the swim check.

 Swim Checks Prior to the Event.
 Units may complete their swim checks locally prior to the event following the Swim Classification Procedures or bring documentation of swim checks conducted during summer camp.
-The unit-level swim check must be conducted by one of the following certified people: Aquatics Instructor; Aquatics Cub Supervisor; Lifeguard; Swimming & Water Rescue; or other lifeguard, swimming instructor, etc. When swim tests are conducted prior to camp, the camp aquatics director shall reserve the authority to review or retest all participants to ensure that standards have been maintained for the safety of everyone.
+The unit-level swim check must be performed by one of the following certified people: Aquatics Instructor; Aquatics Cub Supervisor; Lifeguard; Swimming & Water Rescue; or other lifeguard, swimming instructor, etc. When swim tests are conducted prior to camp, the camp aquatics director shall reserve the authority to review or retest all participants to ensure that standards have been maintained for the safety of everyone.

 Swim Classification Procedures Record and Classifications

-Tentative Classes
+Tentative Classes 2025

-AM PM
+AM PM All

 Location